 Michigan medical malpractice law also requires that every lawsuit alleging negligence by a licensed medical provider have an Affidavit of Merit attached to the Complaint filed with the court.
 The Affidavit of Merit is a notarized legal document signed by a physician serving as an expert witness.
 It contains the medical reasons for the expert's opinion that medical malpractice or negligence by a doctor or hospital caused injury, harm, or death to a patient.

 Our lawyers work with the medical experts to obtain the Affidavit for you.
 In cases involving more than one negligent doctor or hospital, it may be necessary for us to get multiple Affidavits from physicians with different specialties.
 Once all of the Affidavits are received, a lawsuit can be filed in the circuit court for the county where the medical treatment occurred.
 The lawsuit can take up to two years from start to finish, which means ending in a jury trial but most often a substantial settlement for you and your child.

-How Much are Settlement Amounts for Cerebral Palsy Lawsuits?
+How Much Are Settlement Amounts For Cerebral Palsy Lawsuits?

 The amount of a cerebral palsy lawsuit settlement depends on the strength of the evidence in proving the that medical negligence caused the birth injury.
 There is no set guideline or formula to determine the amount of a settlement.
 It is the experience of a skilled attorney that can determine the fair settlement based upon the factors needed to prove and win a case.